 A rather large group of international cyber attackers have just attacked the Queensland Government, with cyber researchers being forced to defend against several potentially catastrophic barrage of online attacks.
 Just early last year, the state government’s cyber security experts detected and stopped more than 20 distributed denial of service (DDoS) attacks, during which an average of 8,000 dubious domain name system (DNS) requests per minute were blocked.

-A DDoS intrusion normally involves swamping a network system, especially comms traffic with requests from multiple computer terminals in an effort to overload the system and can shut down several websites or even domains.
+A DDoS intrusion normally involves swamping a network system, especially communication traffic with requests from multiple computer terminals in an effort to overload the system and can shut down several websites or even domains.